International Clematis Society Logo

 Clematis International 2025

-I am about to start work on our next journal, Clematis International 2025, but there is still time to send me articles, along with photos is you have any.
-Remember, it is you articles that make the journal interesting and relevant to all our members.
-Please note, the journals of the few members who failed to receive their copies have now been resent by alternate means.The International Clematis Register and Checklist 2002 - Seventh Supplement
+Work is proceeding on our next journal, Clematis International 2025, but there is still time to send me articles, along with photos is you have any.
+Remember, it is your articles that make the journal interesting and relevant to all our members.

-This latest supplement, and all previous supplements as well as The International Clematis Register and Checklist 2002, are available online.
-In line with the continued expansion of internet usage and with an eye to reducing paper usage and cost, it is suggested that you download it for free from the RHS website, just visit https://www.rhs.org.uk/plants/plantsmanship/plant-registration/clematis-registration/clematis
+A reminder that all supplements as well as The International Clematis Register and Checklist 2002, are available online.
+In line with the continued expansion of internet usage and with an eye to reducing paper usage and cost, it is suggested that you download them for free from the RHS website, just visit https://www.rhs.org.uk/plants/plantsmanship/plant-registration/clematis-registration/clematis.

 International Clematis Society on Social Media